benjithedalilama/alice-frontend/final/final.md

 # Alice: Code as Design
-##### An exploration into design patterns and best practices for sustainable and effective software development.
+##### An exploration into best practices for development of sustainable software systems.

 ## Introduction
+To begin, my project focuses on broad problems present in software development and code design itself, as opposed to focusing on the function of the product.
+This project is concerned with the *how* and *why* much more than it is concerned with the *what*.
+I *am not* trying to develop the next best way to manage devices and data in automated farming systems.
+I *am* trying to explore code as design and demonstrate the power of code as design through the system I am implementing.

 ### Abstract
 If code were written by computers, it could be arbitrarily complex.
 The code could represent something close to a dish of spaghetti, and as long as the computer understood how to read and write it, software development wouldn’t require much effort.
-The problem, however, is that humans are the primary writers, and readers of original (not compiled) code.
+The problem, however, is that humans are the primary writers, and readers, of original (not compiled) code.
 As Robert Martin stated in his book Clean Code: A Handbook of Agile Software Craftsmanship, “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write” (Martin, R. C., Coplien, J. O., Wampler, K., et al, 2016).
 Since humans are not computers, and cannot handle anywhere near the level of complexity computers can, the software development process focuses on reducing complexity.
 Thus, measures which aim to reduce the complexity of a system’s codebase are worthwhile investments and are a core part of designing and building the system.

+Considering this, Alice, a device management platform for industrial automated systems, is built with a focus on:
+- extensibility
+- simplified state management
-Considering this, Alice, a device management platform for industrial automated systems, is built with a focus on extensibility, simplified state management, and a strong separation of concerns.
-These principles improve development time and ease, enable me and outside developers to better improve the applications, and overall, reduce complexity.
+- a strong separation of concerns

+These principles improve development time and ease, enable me and outside developers to better improve the applications, and overall, lead to sustainable software systems: systems which support users and can be maintained effectively over time.

+### Technical Overview
+Alice is a device management platform for industrial systems such as farms, factories, and other automated systems.
+Specifically, Alice excels in managing sensor and control systems.

+Picture an automated farm with a sensor network full of temperature, humidity, soil pH, and other sensors.
+This farm has hubs: central nodes which receive data from sensors, while also being able to execute codes to control systems such as a drip irrigation system.
+This would allow the hub to monitor sensor data, and react to it in real time by executing codes in order to modify the farm environment.

+As an example, Entocycle, an insect farming company in London, is trying to optimize the size of black soldier fly larvae in a controlled environment.
+Currently, they manually collect data and adjust the temperature, humidity, and soil conditions; however, these changes are automatable.
+Alice would enable Entocycle to automate the data collection and control processes with the proper hardware and configuration.

+Hubs would be stationed alongside clusters of black soldier fly larvae growing environments with sensors plugged into it.
+Upon receiving data from sensors, hubs would process the data, and then communicate with the central web server.
+The web server would then decide how to change the environment to optimize larvae growth, sending executable codes to the hubs to change the environment, completing the monitoring and control loop.

+Altogether my project consists of a backend server specifications to fit the product needs, frontend implementations of the user experience, backend implementations of the API server, application deployment automation, and workflow/project management considerations.
+Alice is made up of a [backend API server](https://github.com/benjithedalilama/alice-backend), a Mongo database, and a frontend static build directory served up with a [web server](https://github.com/benjithedalilama/alice-frontend).
+A basic understanding of Javascript, HTML, CSS, React/Redux, Node.js, and other technologies mentioned in the paper is not necessary but will help the reader understand the examples; however, experience working with these technologies is preferred.

 ### Extensibility
 At the core of software development is the extensibility of a codebase.
 Without the ability to change and update software easily, teams’ efforts to change software become extremely high friction and disastrous.
-Instead of precise and effective work that moves the application forward at the speed it needs to support growth and succeed, software development becomes akin to firefighting, constantly putting out small fires without the time or resources to focus on the core structural problems.
+Instead of precise and effective work that moves the application forward at the speed it needs to support growth and succeed, software development becomes akin to an unsuccessful firefighting effort, constantly putting out small fires without the time or resources to focus on the core structural problems.

 As we add new features and build out a software application, our code needs to evolve to support the needs of our products and users.
 The more complex the codebase, the harder it is to extend, and the more unpredictable and harder to understand.
 Jeff Atwood writes that “the best code is no code at all” and that the real enemy is not code, it’s what you see in the mirror (Atwood, 2007).
 He says that we love to write code, too much, and “if [you] love writing code-- really, truly love to write code-- you'll love it enough to write as little of it as possible” (2007).
 Often times writing more code makes your system more complex, and harder to extend.

 Thus, a large part of extensibility is separating systems by reducing dependencies, standardizing processes, and abstracting out functionality.
 All of which can be accomplished by using frameworks with agreed upon rules, sometimes enforced by the framework itself, tests written to monitor the behavior of specific pieces of the system, and other actions which will be demonstrated in this paper.

 ### Separation of Concerns
 Feeding into extensibility is separation of concerns, which is the separation of functionality or ‘jobs’ that certain pieces of the software system are responsible for.
 Breaking up the responsibilities of the entire system into smaller bite-sized concerns isolates the tasks at hand to specific subsystems.
 This isolation and separation improves the maintenance process and makes the system more extensible because of the natural plug-and-play behavior which emerges.
 A good separation of concerns can be illustrated by different files calling the same service to execute the same function.
 For example, the [`hubService.js`](https://github.com/benjithedalilama/alice-frontend/blob/master/src/services/hubService.js) file in the frontend is concerned with making API calls specifically for the Hub-related API endpoints.
 Figure seven, shown later, illustrates how the HubService class is the sole piece responsible for fetching hubs and can be called anywhere in the frontend to do its job.
 This separation of concerns enables us to control how and where the user can interact with their hubs, and gives us tighter control over security and access to the API.

 ### Simplifying State Management
-State is one of the number one causes of pain and anguish for software developers; however, software developers can mitigate the complications associated with it by using frameworks that enforce rules, such as Redux.
+State management, simply defined as managing memory stored in an application, is one of the number one causes of pain and anguish for software developers; however, software developers can mitigate the complications associated with it by using frameworks that enforce rules, such as Redux.
 The Redux website explains clearly and concisely that “the whole state of your app is stored in an object tree inside a single store.
 The only way to change the state tree is to emit an action, an object describing what happened.
 To specify how the actions transform the state tree, you write pure reducers” (“Getting Started with Redux”, 2018).
 Redux simplifies the state management process by enforcing a directionality in the flow of data that affects the state.

 Imagine a car with hundreds of moving parts that work together.
 The pieces depend on each other and work harmoniously to ultimately get someone from point A to point B moving metal at high speeds.
 There are rules and constraints to the system like gear ratios in the transmission, oil, cooling liquid to keep the engine cool enough, and an exhaust pipe to expel gas from the combustion reaction.
 Now imagine a software system that has hundreds of moving parts, but does not have constraints and rules surrounding the state of the system.
 A user clicks a button to logout and they get redirected to the login, but for some reason the system still thinks the user is logged in and it displays the logout button once again.
 After jumping down a three-hour rabbit hole investigating what could possibly be causing the problem, you realize the problem is in a completely different place and restart your work on the problem.
 Keeping with the engine analogy, imagine opening up the hood of a car, unscrewing and lifting multiple parts, popping out the engine, and finally getting to what you think is the problem, only to find out that you were looking in the wrong place.

 This is the nightmare of state management, and has often been one of the hardest things about working with React specifically and other frameworks/systems.
 Redux, discussed later, imposes a strict set of rules on how the application state can be read and modified, simplifying state management.

-### Technical Overview
-Alice is a device management platform for industrial systems such as farms, factories, and other automated systems.
-Specifically, Alice excels in managing sensors and control systems.
-Picture an automated farm with a sensor network full of temperature, humidity, soil pH, and other sensors.
-This farm has hubs: central nodes which receive data from sensors, while also being able to execute codes to control systems such as a drip irrigation system.
-This would allow the hub to monitor sensor data, and react to it in real time by executing codes in order to modify the farm environment.
-As an example, Entocycle, an insect farming company in London, is trying to optimize the size of black soldier fly larvae in a controlled environment.
-Currently, they manually collect data and adjust the temperature, humidity, and soil conditions; however, these changes are automatable.
-Alice would enable Entocycle to automate the data collection and control processes with the proper hardware and configuration.
-Altogether my project consists of a backend server specifications to fit the product needs, frontend implementations of the user experience, backend implementations of the API server, application deployment automation, and workflow/project management considerations.
-Alice is made up of a [backend API server](https://github.com/benjithedalilama/alice-backend), a Mongo database, and a frontend static build directory served up with a [web server](https://github.com/benjithedalilama/alice-frontend).
-A basic understanding of Javascript, HTML, CSS, React/Redux, Node.js, and other technologies mentioned in the paper is not necessary but will help the reader understand the examples; however, experience working with these technologies is preferred.

 ## Frontend Implementation
 ### React
-Keeping with the main principles I laid out earlier, I chose to use React as the frontend framework because of its component-based architecture, simplicity, strong community, and extensibility when paired with other patterns and best practices.
-React’s component-based architecture lends itself to a system that has well-defined separations of concerns, and great extensibility from the ability to built components into other components, creating an enforceable hierarchy within the application.
-For example, the component can both be used in the `HubView` component and the `HubListView`, because the same basic hub component is present in both of those other components.
+React, a Javascript-based client-side library, has a component-based architecture which lends itself to a system that has well-defined separations of concerns, great extensibility, and allows us to manage state in a standard way.
+React uses components which can modify the skeleton of a webpage, called the DOM (document object model).
+Each component is a JavaScript function that returns a piece of code that represents a piece of a web page (Domes, 2017).
+For example, the `Hub` component can both be used in the `HubView` component and the `HubListView` because the same basic component is present in both of those other components.
 The `Hub` component file is responsible solely for the `Hub` component, while the `HubView` is responsible for a specific display mode of the `Hub`.
-Separation of concerns and extensibility is built into React with its component-based architecture.
+This architecture allows for developers to modify the `Hub` component without having to worry about changing the other components.
+This demonstrates the advantages of React: separation of concerns and extensibility is built into React with its component-based architecture.

 #### React Components
 I defined the components in my application for reusability and separation of concerns.
 Much like the `Hub` component, some of the components like the `List` component are meant to be extended into components like the `SensorList`, `CommandList`, and lists of other components that need customizable styling.
 Other components like the `ProfilePreview` and `Searchbar` are only called once in the code, but are created for modularity and future extensibility.
 Instead of housing a bunch of directives (`div`’s) in one JS file, I am able to ‘outsource’ the code into a React component and make the code cleaner, more modular, and ultimately easier to debug.
 Figures one and two below show the `ProfilePreview` component implementation and rendering.
 This example demonstrates that although components are meant to be reusable, they can still provide value even if they are only used once throughout the application.
 The tradeoffs between the time it takes to built an abstracted component, and the time saved by the component is important to consider, but sometimes building an abstract component is valuable just for the sake of modularity, separation of concerns, and future extensibility.